usnistgov/OSCAL/docs/prose/control.md

 * Subcontrols (optional).
 An OSCAL subcontrol is very similar to an OSCAL control in its composition, but a subcontrol always extends a control and is dependent on that control.
 * Control components (optional).
 An OSCAL control-components element can contain properties, hypertext links, control parameters, and other content.

 The example below shows a partial draft of how the AC1 control from NIST SP 800-53 can be rendered in OSCAL via XML within the control element.
-TBD explain the following:
+Here's an overview of the major components within this example:

+* The control class is "SP800-53".
+This is TBD.
-* What the control class and control id are
+* The control id is "ac.1".
 * What a param is and how it is used
 * What the name property is
 * What the priority and baseline-impact properties are